 Another means of reducing the reverberant noise off walls and ceilings is to deflect the noise using rough surfaces to break it up—not as effective as absorbing it but it still has some value.

 Another method of control is to enclose the noise source itself—such as a machine or a motor.
 Obviously, this may not be practical in some cases because of the need to access the equipment.
-Also machines, especially motors, produce heat which must be released but the opening can allow the noise to escape (remember both heat and noise are energy).
+Also, machines, especially motors, produce heat which must be released but the opening can allow the noise to escape (remember both heat and noise are energy).
 Where exhaust is at a single point of muffler is an effective control.

-Often changes in frequency of sound emitted by adjacent sources can be helpful since that doubling of noise is frequency dependent.
+Often changes in the frequency of sound emitted by adjacent sources can be helpful since the doubling of noise is frequency-dependent.

 Distance between work and noise source may also be effective but remember that the noise in an enclosed area with hard surface walls, floors and ceilings may cause reflected noise to make the entire area equally noisy.